Buying a home

 - development potential, and

-- recent improvements such as renovations or landscaped gardens.
+- recent improvements such as renovations, landscaped gardens, or solar panels.

 Be as informed as possible